LavaMoat/LavaMoat/packages/webpack/README.md

-# LavaMoat - a Webpack Plugin for creating LavaMoat-protected builds
+# LavaMoat - a Webpack Plugin for LavaMoat-protected builds

-**NOTE: under rapid develop, not ready for production use, has not been audited, etc**
+**NOTE: this is a proof of concept and does not work yet**

+this webpack plugin is a proof of concept and does not work yet

+---

 [**Quick Start Example**](https://github.com/LavaMoat/lavamoat-webpack/blob/master/test/project1/README.md)